eclipse-glsp/glsp/PROTOCOL.md

 Type hints are used to define what modifications are supported on the different element types.
 Conceptually type hints are similar to `features` of a model elements but define the functionality on a type level.
 The rationale is to avoid a client-server round-trip for user feedback of each synchronous user interaction.

-In GLSP we distinguish between `NodeTypeHints` and `EdgeTypeHints`.
+In GLSP we distinguish between `ShapeTypeHints` and `EdgeTypeHints`.
 These hints specify whether an element can be resized, relocated and/or deleted.
 Optionally, they specify a list of element types that can be contained/connected by this element.

 <details open><summary>Code</summary>